How to watch Taylor Swift's first appearance on the Kelces' 'New Heights' podcast

 Not a whole lot.

+Chiefs coach Andy Reid was supportive, though, saying Wednesday that he was happy for the pair.

+“Both of them like each other, and what a plus that is.
+They care about each other, and I think that’s the most important thing,” he said.
+“The older you get, you want these guys to have somebody they can settle down with and that whole deal.
+And so I think it’s a neat deal for them – both of them.”

-After the initial tease, the podcast shared a short video clip to its social media platforms early Tuesday.
-In it, Swift told the Kelce brothers she wanted to show them something, revealing a mint-green briefcase that featured her initials in orange.
+In another clip shared Tuesday, Swift told the Kelce brothers she wanted to show them something, revealing a mint-green briefcase that featured her initials in orange.
 Jason Kelce asked what's in it, prompting her to pull out a vinyl record with a blurred cover.

 “This is my brand new album, ‘The Life of a Showgirl,’” she shared.